 Without getting into a lot of “science” let’s just say that you will have the right work out for you, at that moment in time, every time.
 If you apply yourself, you should get the most benefit possible in just two 20-minute sessions per week!
 The most benefit in the least time.
 Who wouldn’t want that?

-A simple explanation is that our machines sense your current ability and give you the correct resistance based on your strength, adjusting with every second, to tone and refine your musculature.
+The simple explanation is that our machines sense your current ability and give you the correct resistance based on your strength, adjusting with every second to tone and refine your musculature.
 The machines also have a computer screen that shows you how much “work” you are doing so that you can track it and compete against yourself in the next session.
 This equates to improvement, session after session, in the most direct and quantifiable manner.

 Building muscle has been shown to be THE predictor of longevity in several studies, one of which is quoted below.
 (3)